arend-lang/site/src/documentation/tutorial/PartII/sets.md

 {%endarend%}

-We now give an obvious definition of a bijection and prove that bijectivity is a conjuction of injectivity and surjectivity.
+We now give an obvious definition of a bijection and prove that bijectivity is a conjunction of injectivity and surjectivity.

 {%arend%}
 \func isBij {A B : \Set} (f : A -> B) => \Sigma (g : B -> A) (\Pi (x : A) -> g (f x) = x) (\Pi (y : B) -> f (g y) = y)